Kernel minidump and trust zone upgrade

 Use the core-dump kernel type disable command to disable kernel core dump.

-To view the mini-dump configuration on the controller, use the following command:
+To view the mini-dump configuration on the controller, use this command:

 Device# show ap name AP3C57.31C5.99D0 config general | sec Kernel core dump